-Declan Kelly is the Chairman, CEO and a co-founder of Teneo.
+Declan Kelly is the Chairman, CEO and co-founder of Teneo.
 He is responsible for running all of the company’s operations globally.

-In his role as Economic Envoy, Declan is recognized as having helped bring significant investment to the region from U.S. corporations.
+In his role as Envoy, Declan is recognized as having helped bring significant investment to the region from U.S. corporations.
 He also played a significant role in supporting the efforts that led to the historic devolution of policing and justice powers to the Northern Ireland Assembly, giving Northern Ireland fully devolved political governance for the first time in its modern history.

 Prior to taking an executive officer position at FTI, Declan was Chairman and CEO of Financial Dynamics in the United States and Chairman of Financial Dynamics in Ireland.

 Declan previously worked as a journalist for more than a decade.
 He was selected as the recipient of the AT Cross Business Journalist of The Year Award in 1994.

 Declan is a graduate of The National University of Ireland (Galway).
 In 2012, he was awarded the Ellis Island Medal of Honor, presented to individuals of different ethnic backgrounds who distinguish themselves by their contributions to society in the United States.

 In 2008 he became the youngest-ever recipient of the American Irish Historical Society’s prestigious Gold Medal, given annually to one person deemed to have made a unique contribution to Irish American society.

 Declan is an honorary Visiting Professor in Management and Leadership at Queen’s University Belfast.
 In 2011 he also received an honorary doctorate from the University in recognition of his service to the community and economy of Northern Ireland.